Victoria Nautical Song Circle

 VNSC turned 10!
 Friday 28 November 2008

-enjoyed a musical visit from Charlie Ipcar during his trip to the West coast which included an opportunity to conduct some more research on C. Fox Smith.
+enjoyed a musical visit from Charlie Ipcar during his trip to the West coast which included an opportunity for him to conduct some more research on C. Fox Smith.

 Shanties, Stamp & Go's and Forebitters